craigmaloney/pygame_book/source/chapter1/index.rst

     :lineno-start: 1
     :linenos:

-These lines should look very familiar from program 1.
+These lines should look very familiar from program 1 with the exception of ``from time import sleep``.
+Sleep is a function that we'll use later in the program to pause the program for a few seconds.

 .. literalinclude:: program2.py
     :language: python